 - Face mapping.
 Involves observing the face to make connections between skin issues and the underlying root causes.

-How to Tell if Acne is Hormonal or Gut-Related
+How to Tell if Acne is Hormone or Gut-Related

 According to Dr. Axe, some tell-tale signs for hormonal acne include: